Archive

 With only a few hours to spend, I knew there was little chance that I’d get to see the Mona Lisa, without a doubt the Louvre’s most popular attraction, or the statue of Venus de Milo, so I decided to check out the Louvre’s collection of African and European art.

-It turned out to be a good choice as I had to walk through the European gallery to find the African gallery, which seemed to be well off the beaten path.
-I had to ask several security guards to help me find it.
+It turned out to be a good choice as I had to walk through the European gallery to find the African gallery, which was so well off the beaten path, I had to ask several security guards to help me find it.
+When I did, I exhaled and relaxed in the quiet.

 African Art gallery, Louvre Museum - Maynefoto